-SUMMARY: Tajiri is a clean animal, so when he realises he must walk through mud, he worries.
+SUMMARY: Tajiri is a clean giraffe, so when he realises he must walk through mud, he worries.
 Tajiri searches for an answer – just how deep is the mud?
 He discovers that it depends who you ask.
 This story deals with looking at a problem from different perspectives.

 In the wildest place in the world, in the deepest part of the wild, stood the very last berry tree of the season.